AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Devils/Cubare.md

 ### Protector Cubare

 **Racial Attribute Bonus:** Your Strength and score increases by 1.
 **First Aid:** You are adept with Medicine.
-Once per long rest, when you take the Medicate action, you may make a Medicine (Willpower) check instead.
+Once per long rest, when you take the [[Action Economy#^79c113|medicate action]], you may make a Medicine (Willpower) check instead.
 On a 10 or more, the creature wakes up with a sudden inhale, recovering an amount of hit points equal to the check divided by 3.

 ### Shifter Cubare